VictorAlegado/VictorAlegado/README.md

 <br />
 <br />
-My professional experience includes an internship at Datacom, where I contributed to the Cyber Defence Operations Centre by conducting phishing exercises, developing SOPs, and using tools like Microsoft Sentinel, NIST frameworks, and CrowdStrike.
+My professional experience includes an internship at Datacom, where I gained insights from the analysts in the Security Operations Centre by conducting tabletop phishing exercises, SOP development and leveraging tools/frameworks such as SIEM/SOAR/NIST to enhance threat detection and incident response
 <br />
 <br />
-I’m passionate about cybersecurity, with hands-on experience in threat analysis, incident response, and security automation.
-My GitHub showcases projects like honeynet implementation, SIEM threat analysis in Azure, and my recent phishing email forensics project, reflecting my commitment to practical cybersecurity applications.
+I'm eager to further develop my skills in cybersecurity, particularly within a Security Operations Centre environment.
+While I have hands-on experience in areas like threat analysis, incident response, and security automation, I’m excited to expand my knowledge and contribute to a team where I can further grow and develop.
 <br />
 <br />
 Feel free to explore my work, and let’s connect if you’re interested in cybersecurity, cloud security, or threat management.